-Empirical Results
+3 Empirical Results

-This game was studied empirically by Rosemarie Nagel,3 among others.
-In Nagel's study, between 15 and 18 participants played the version of the p-beauty contest described above.
+This game was studied empirically by Rosemarie Nagel, among others.
+In Nagel's study, between 15 and 18 participants played the same discretized version of the p-beauty contest we played in class.
 The participants' choices were mostly 33 and below, with clusters around 33 and 22.
 A histogram of the results is shown below.